 Biophysical information requirements

-The Developer will provide a description of all existing regional data used in developing the environmental baseline.
+The developer will provide a description of all existing regional data used in developing the environmental baseline.
 Where the developer generated its own data the methodology, accuracy and precision of measurements will be provided.
 The developer should also describe any analysis conducted to utilize data from outside the study region to characterize the baseline environmental conditions within the study region.
 This would include a description of any models etc. (including assumptions and accuracy) utilized to characterize baseline conditions where local measurements are not available.
+The description of the baseline conditions should be sufficient to allow for a thorough assessment of the project effects.

 Terrain, geology, soils and permafrost

-Describe the existing terrain, geology, soils and permafrost in the Project Study Area(s), including a description, location, and geographic extent of the following features:
+Describe the existing terrain, geology, soils and permafrost in the project study area(s), including a description, location, and geographic extent of the following features:

 topography and geology, including key terrain features such as rivers, lakes and wetlands and other important processes and features;